-If your pet is in need of a cozy new bed this Christmas, but you don’t have access to a fancy, antique suitcase, look no further.
+If your pet needs a cozy new bed this Christmas, but you don’t have access to a fancy, antique suitcase, look no further.
 Making a pet bed out of an old sweatshirt will not only be super adorable for your pet, but the slight smell of you will make it their favorite place to sleep when you’re out of the house.
 Let’s face it, everyone has extra hoodies taking up closet space.
-Put them to good use making a pet bed with these instructions from Handimania.
+Put them to good use by making a pet bed with these instructions from Handimania.
 This project does require some basic sewing skills, but you’ve got this!

 7. Catnip Coffee Table